danbz/aesthetic-programming/source/acknowledgments.md

 let thankYou =
-    ["Each other - for an excellent collaboration", "Loren Britton - for copyediting and helpful critical comments", "Lauren McCarthy - for inspiration, critical comments on the draft, and endorsement", "Matthew Fuller - for inspiration, and endorsement", "Søren Pold - for critical comments",
+    ["Each other - for an excellent collaboration", "Loren Britton - for copyediting and helpful critical comments", "Matthew Fuller - for inspiration, and endorsement", "Søren Pold - for critical comments",
-     "Open Humanties Press, Gary Hall, Sigi Jöttkandt and David Ottina - in support of publishing in experiemntal form", "Open Source Publishing, Stéphanie Vilayphiou and Gijs de Heij - for design and workshopping", "p5.js community - for the contribution of promoting coding and visual literacy via open source tools and documentation",
+     "Lauren McCarthy - for inspiration, critical comments on the draft", "Open Humanties Press, Gary Hall, Sigi Jöttkandt and David Ottina - in support of publishing in experiemntal form", "Open Source Publishing, Stéphanie Vilayphiou and Gijs de Heij - for design and workshopping", "p5.js community - for the contribution of promoting coding and visual literacy via open source tools and documentation",